5 Cut & Carry Goat Fodder plants that Chickens, Pigs, Cattle and People can also eat

 (Please note that some of the plants listed here were also listed in “8 Abundant Fodder Forest Plants, and How to Use Them.”)

-Cattle love banana fronds too, and they will also eat banana trunks, but they need a bit of help shredding or chopping them first.
+Cattle and horses love banana fronds too, and they will also eat banana trunks although they need a bit of help shredding or chopping them first.

-People can eat the banana flower too, but my sole attempt to prepare it for the table was no-where near as successful as just throwing the whole thing to the pigs, or cutting it into chunks for the goats.
+People can eat the banana flower too, but my few attempts to prepare it for the table have been no-where near as successful as just throwing the whole thing to the pigs, or cutting it into chunks for the goats.

 Besides food and fodder production, banana patches are also great for mopping up excess nutrients and moisture.
-Ours are situated in our grey water runoff area, and downslope from our large compost bins – where they catch the excess nutrient and convert it into food, fodder, and mulch material rather than allowing it to flow down the hill and glug up our creek.
+Some of our banana patches are situated in our grey water runoff areas and downslope from our large compost bins where they catch leaching nutrients and convert them into food, fodder, and mulch material rather than allowing them to flow down the hill and glug up our creek.

 When there are any spare from the goats, banana trunks make a great source of mulch, or material for the compost bin.
 Earthworms love banana trunks.

 Banana trunks can also be laid along the contour on a slope to slow water runoff and catch sediment to increase fertility.